-If this is a recurring payment, the subscription billing terms should also be included on the mandate.
-You can access the SEPA Mandate from the Order Details page and the Fulfillments page.
-Consumers can access it from their invoice, fulfillment email, and Account Management Portal.
+You can access the SEPA Mandate in the order’s details page, or the Fulfillments page.
+Customers can access it from their invoice, fulfillment email, and Account Management Portal.

-If a SEPA-generated subscription rebill is declined, the subscription is automatically canceled, and the consumer is notified.
-They may add a new payment method through their Account Management Portal to resume their subscription, however they can no longer use SEPA for that subscription.
+If a subscription rebill is declined, FastSpring automatically cancels the subscription and notifies the customer.
+They may add a new payment method through their Account Management Portal prior to deactivation.
+However, they can no longer use SEPA for that subscription.

 Refunds and Chargebacks

-With SEPA, consumers are entitled to “No-questions-asked refunds” up to eight weeks (56 days) after payment.
-If a refund is requested in that timeframe, the consumer’s bank will immediately credit them with a full refund.
-The bank will then notify FastSpring of the chargeback via our dashboard with a reason code.
-The amount refunded to the consumer will be automatically reclaimed from the merchant.
+SEPA entitles consumers to “no-questions-asked refunds” up to 8 weeks (56 days) after payment.
+If they request a refund in that timeframe, their bank will immediately credit them the full refund.
+Then, the bank will notify FastSpring of the chargeback with a reason code.
+FastSpring will deduct this from your account.

-In the case of an unauthorized transaction, consumers can also make a claim and submit supporting evidence to their bank within 13 months of the payment date.
+For unauthorized transactions, consumers can make a claim and submit supporting evidence to their bank within 13 months of the transaction.